Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Introduction

 To overcome the computational hurdle, we develop an Integrated Rotated Gaussian Approximation (IRGA) for the PVAR.
 IRGAs were recently developed by \cite{irga} as a machine learning tool to speed up computation in high-dimensional models.
 These methods build on the intuition that some parameters are more important than other parameters.
-The other parameters, which are mainly coefficients associated with other countries lagged endogenous variables and covariance terms, are estimated using efficient approximations.
-The important parameters are then estimated conditional on these approximations using more precise MCMC techniques.
-We adapt these methods for use with PVARs and show that they lead to vast improvements in speed of computation.
+The other parameters, which in our case are mainly coefficients associated with other countries' lagged endogenous variables and covariance terms, are estimated using efficient approximations.
+The more important parameters are then estimated conditional on these approximations using precise MCMC techniques.
+We adapt these methods for use with PVARs.
+The resulting IRGA-based algorithm leads to vast improvements in speed of computation and has appealing approximation properties which we illustrate through simulations.

-In our empirical work we estimate a huge model of the world economy that contains 487 endogenous variables.
-In a forecasting exercise, we compare the performance of our unrestricted PVAR with Horseshoe prior, estimated using IRGA methods (PVAR-IRGA), to a range of alternatives including a global VAR, factor-augmented VARs with the factors constructed using other country variables, and single country Bayesian VARs.
+In our empirical work, we estimate a huge model of the world economy that contains 487 endogenous variables.
+In a forecasting exercise, we compare the performance of our unrestricted PVAR with a Horseshoe prior, estimated using IRGA methods (PVAR-IRGA), to a range of alternatives including a GVAR, factor-augmented VARs with the factors constructed using other country variables, and single country Bayesian VARs.
 In terms of computation, our key finding is that the computational improvements are large enough to enable Bayesian forecasting and structural analysis to be done even in huge PVARs.
-In terms of empirical results, we find our large approximate model forecasts as well or better than the competing approaches.
-The forecast improvements are particularly strong for density forecasts where we find PVAR-IRGA, with few exceptions, to forecast substantially better than all the alternatives.
+In terms of empirical results, we find our large approximate model forecasts well and often outperforms competing models.
+The forecast improvements are particularly strong for short-run density forecasts of stock market returns and longer-run inflation and output predictions.
+In these cases, we find PVAR-IRGA, with few exceptions, to forecast substantially better than all the alternatives.

+We then proceed by analyzing the properties of the forecasts of the PVAR-IRGA via recent techniques used for analyzing social networks \citep{holland1983stochastic, karrer2011stochastic, vziberna2014blockmodeling, pati2015optimal}.
+These stochastic block models build on the correlation matrix and sort correlations into clusters which facilitate interpretation.
+This analysis provides novel insights on the properties of the forecasts which are consistent with actual developments during the global financial crisis and the euro area sovereign debt crisis.